-Haywood Community College is very diligent in its attempt to make sure every student will find an educational environment where he/she can be successful.
-We realize that it is important to look at each student as an individual.
-Student success is our top priority.
-It is important that students know we are here to help them reach their goals.
+Haywood Community College is diligent in its attempt to make sure every student will find an educational environment that supports success.
+We recognize each student as a individual with unique needs and goals.
+A successful journey is our top priority and we are here to help along the way.